 - deliver encrypted email directly to recipients' inboxes

-- Creating mail flow rules that define the conditions for encryption
+- Create mail flow rules that define the conditions for encryption

 - Bring your own key (BYOK) settings if needed

-- Provide a dedicated point of contact responsible for working with IT Partner.
-Coordinate any outside vendor resources and schedules.
+- Provide a dedicated point of contact responsible for working with IT Partner and coordinate any outside vendor resources and schedules, if needed

 - Set up and configure the email client(s) on end-user devices

-Out of the scope of this project (additional cost items)
+Outside the scope of this project (additional cost items) #

 - Mailbox migration to Office 365 (Exchange Online)

-Upon completion of the engagement, we will provide a Project Closeout Report.
-This document will indicate final project status including evidence of meeting acceptance criteria, outstanding issues and final budget.
-If you want more extensive documentation – this can be provided for an additional fee.
+Upon completion of the engagement, we will provide a project closeout report.
+This document will indicate final project status, including evidence of meeting acceptance criteria, outstanding issues, if any, and final budget.
+If you want more extensive documentation, it can be provided for an additional fee.